by Song Jiayin

 Matthew 28:18-20 record: “And Jesus came and spoke to them, saying, All power is given to me in heaven and in earth.
 Go you therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatever I have commanded you: and, see, I am with you always, even to the end of the world.
 Amen.”
 Acts 1:8 records: “But you shall receive power, after that the Holy Ghost is come on you: and you shall be witnesses to me both in Jerusalem, and in all Judaea, and in Samaria, and to the uttermost part of the earth.”
 Preaching the gospel is what God has entrusted us with, and it is what God requires of His followers.
 Preaching the gospel is for the sake of bearing to God’s work, for the sake of bringing before God those who have not received the gospel to accept His salvation.
 Therefore, preaching the gospel is also the work of saving mankind, and is a testimony of our carrying out .

 The Lord entrusted His great mission to Peter, Jacob, and John, and other apostles and disciples.
 They all shouldered the mission from God and preached the Lord’s gospel everywhere, and finally sacrificed themselves for the gospel.
-Likewise, this great mission was given to the es and saints in the past ages.
+Likewise, this great mission was given to es and saints in the past ages.
 For example, David Livingston went to Africa, Robert Morrison and Hudson Taylor came to China, William Kerry left for India, and Adoniram Judson reached Burma.
 They had truly shouldered this mission.
 The command of the Lord Jesus was also the command given to the churches, and the command to us too.
 We should take on the responsibility of spreading the Lord’s gospel.

 2. Man’s Duty

 Preaching the gospel is the responsibility and duty of a created being, and it is also a good deed.
-If we can , and in the process of preaching the gospel we can touch the Lord’s heart, practice and experience His words, understand His words, and achieve obedience to Him and fulfill the Lord’s commission.
+If we can preach the gospel, and in the process of preaching the gospel we can touch the Lord’s heart, practice and experience His words, understand His words, and achieve obedience to Him and fulfill the Lord’s commission.
 This is and perfection of us chosen people, and is the most meaningful thing.
 Romans 10:14 says: “How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?”
 If there were no one to preach the gospel, people who hadn’t accepted the Lord Jesus’s gospel wouldn’t receive the salvation of the cross because they hadn’t accepted Him as their Savior; they would be condemned by God.
 This would be our sins too.
 But if we preach and they don’t accept the gospel, then that is their own sin.

 What if We Are Rejected When Preaching the Gospel?